 Mold is a serious and costly problem to correct.
-Some states require sellers to disclose any known mold problems.
+Some states require sellers to disclose any known mold problems and to get a mold removal right away.
 But keep in mind that they only have to disclose what they know about and not all states even have this requirement.
 What homeowners know and disclose falls far short of an expert opinion.
 It’s a red flag that the house has a very serious problem but don’t expect a solution to be suggested or provided.

 Almost certainly, the owner has at least tried several unsuccessful (if inexpensive) solutions.
 Mold can be growing in almost any part of a house.
 Places with a constant supply of water are the most common (kitchens, bathrooms, laundry rooms).
 Also, around windows, roofs, and water pipes just to name a few other common culprits.